awesome-spark/spark-gotchas/10_date_timestamps_and_lies.md

 But the data isn't on MySQL anymore, I have pulled it using the `zeroDateTimeBehavior=convertToNull` argument in the connection URL and I have cached it.
-It's actually converting zeroDateTime to null as you can see in group by result we saw above, but why filters aren't working correctly then ?
+It's actually converting zeroDateTime to null as you can see in group by result we saw above, but why filters aren't working correctly then?

 @zero323 comment on that : *When you create data frame it fetches schema from database, and the column used has most likely NOT NULL constraint.*